YokaiRick/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 - `204` **Success**: InfluxDB validated the request data format and accepted the data for writing to the bucket.
     {{% note %}}
-`204` doesn't indicate a successful write operation since writes are asynchronous.
+`204` doesn't indicate a successful write operation given writes are asynchronous.
 If some of your data did not write to the bucket, see how to [check for rejected points](#review-rejected-points).
     {{% /note %}}

 - `400` **Bad request**: The [line protocol](/influxdb/cloud/reference/syntax/line-protocol/) data in the request is malformed.